 Choosing the right plan is an important decision that we want to make as simple as possible.
 We’ll cover all the details—from features to billing cycles— that you’ll need to know to help you choose the best plan for your team.

 Tasks are at the core of Flow, and often at the core of our work.
 They’re the actionable assignments that we all work on.
-Because of this there’s no limit to how many Tasks you can have with Starter Flow.
+Because of this there’s no limit to how many Tasks you can have with Basic Flow.

 And, frankly, there’s a lot you can do with Tasks.
 Assign them to a user so they know what they need to work on and add a due date so they know when it needs to be finished.
 You can fill the notes sections with any important information or attachments they might need to get the job done.